 Some devices use an additional sensor to create the 3D detection which is often mounted in the transom and this increases fitting time.
 Light curtains where the 3D detection is created by the light curtain itself without the need for a third sensor are the most convenient to fit.
 There is the added benefit of ensuring that the 3D projection is related to the door separation.
 As the doors come closer together 3D detection zone is reduced relative to the risk of door strike and usually disabled completely for the last 20cm or so of door closing.

-3D detectors offer potential benefits in many installations but are particularly relevant in high-traffic public areas; where passengers may be running to catch the lift, queuing to enter the lift car or wheeling large objects such as trolleys.
+3D detectors offer potential benefits in many installations but are particularly relevant in high-traffic public areas; where passengers may be running to catch the lift, queuing to enter the elevator cab or wheeling large objects such as trolleys.

 The original intention of Panachrome’s design was to enhance safety for the visually, or mobility-impaired.
 The visibility of the lit door edge enhances elevator safety by making it easier for passengers to determine its current status.
 The visual cues can also be enhanced with audible voice cues.
 “Talking doors” that warn of closing doors are powered by built-in devices called voice annunciators.

-Visual and audible cues, combined with 3D detection, reduce the chances of door damage, which is critically important where slow, heavy, or large objects are frequently entering lift cars.
-Examples include beds being pushed into hospital lifts, shopping carts in mall elevators, and baggage carts in airports or hotel lifts.
-In these circumstances obvious indications of door-edge movement give advance warnings of lift doors closing, and may increase the time a passenger has to react and avoid an impact from closing elevator doors.
+Visual and audible cues, combined with 3D detection, reduce the chances of door damage, which is critically important where slow, heavy, or large objects are frequently entering elevator cabs.
+Examples include beds being pushed into hospital elevators, shopping carts in mall elevators, and baggage carts in airports or hotel elevators.
+In these circumstances obvious indications of door-edge movement give advance warnings of elevator doors closing, and may increase the time a passenger has to react and avoid an impact from closing elevator doors.

 Visit our website Panachrome+ page to learn more about LEDs and door-edge safety.